jrecchia1029/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

                 #   - 1-10
               - range: <str; required; unique>
                 mac_address_maximum: <int; required>

+          # In tap mode, the interface operates as a tap port.
+          # Tap ports receive traffic for replication on one or more tool ports.
+          # This setting applies only to parent interfaces.
+          tap:

+            # VLAN ID or range(s) of VLAN IDs within range 1-4094.
+            allowed_vlan: <str>

+            # Default tap destination config.
+            default:

+              # Tap group names for the interface.
+              groups:
+                - <str>

+              # Interfaces like -  Ethernet1, InternalRecirc1, Port-Channel1, Recirc-Channel1.
+              interfaces:
+                - <str>

+              # Default nexthop-group names.
+              nexthop_groups:
+                - <str>
+            identity:

+              # Tap port VLAN ID (1-4094) or DzGRE extended ID (1-65535).
+              id: <int; 1-65535>

+              # Tap port inner VLAN ID.
+Only applicable if `id` is a VLAN ID (1-4094).
+              inner_vlan: <int; 1-4094>

+            # Pop all MPLS labels.
+            mpls_pop_all: <bool>

+            # Native VLAN ID when interface is in tap mode.
+            native_vlan: <int; 1-4094>
+            truncation:
+              enabled: <bool>

+              # Ingress packet truncation size in bytes.
+              size: <int; 100-9236>
+            mac_address:

+              # MAC address for the source.
+              source: <str>

+              # MAC address for the destination.
+              destination: <str>
+            encapsulation:

+              # Strip VXLAN encapsulation header.
+              # `encapsulation.vxlan_strip` and `mpls_pop_all` are mutually exclusive.
+              # `mpls_pop_all` takes precedence.
+              vxlan_strip: <bool>
+              gre:

+                # Strip GRE encapsulation header for all GRE tunnels.
+                strip: <bool>

+                # Protocols for all destinations; destination-specific protocols should be set under the `destinations[].protocols` key.
+                protocols:

+                    # Protocol type in GRE header.
+                    # Valid range: 0x0-0xFFFF.
+The value must be enclosed in quotes, e.g., "0x0".
+                  - protocol: <str; required; unique>

+                    # This is a required key to strip GRE encapsulation header with protocols.
+                    strip: <bool>

+                    # Feature header length in bytes.
+                    # Note: This setting does not appear in the EOS running-config for protocol 0x0.
+                    feature_header_length: <int; 1-16>

+                    # Extra ethernet header to prepend to the terminated packet.
+                    # Note: This setting does not appear in the EOS running-config for protocol 0x0.
+                    re_encapsulation_ethernet_header: <bool>

+                # In EOS, `gre.strip` and `destinations.destination/source.strip` (without defining protocols) are mutually exclusive.
+                destinations:

+                    # Destination IP address of tunnel packets.
+                  - destination: <str; required; unique>

+                    # Source IP address of tunnel packets.
+Applied only when destination is defined.
+When not defined; any GRE packet that matches the `destination` is terminated.
+                    source: <str>

+                    # Strip GRE encapsulation header for specific destination.
+                    strip: <bool>
+                    protocols:

+                        # Protocol type in GRE header.
+                        # Valid range: 0x0-0xFFFF.
+The value must be enclosed in quotes, e.g., "0x0".
+                      - protocol: <str; required; unique>

+                        # This is a required key to strip GRE encapsulation header for specific destination with protocols.
+                        strip: <bool>

+                        # Feature header length in bytes.
+                        # Note: This setting does not appear in the EOS running-config for protocol 0x0.
+                        feature_header_length: <int; 1-16>

+                        # Extra ethernet header to prepend to the terminated packet.
+                        # Note: This setting does not appear in the EOS running-config for protocol 0x0.
+                        re_encapsulation_ethernet_header: <bool>

+          # In tool mode, the interface operates as a tool port.
+          # Tool ports replicate traffic received by tap ports.
+          # This setting applies only to parent interfaces.
+          tool:

+            # Pop all MPLS labels.
+            mpls_pop_all: <bool>
+            encapsulation:

+              # Remove a 802.1 BR tag in packet header. 'mpls_pop_all' takes precedence over 'dot1br_strip' in EOS.
+              dot1br_strip: <bool>

+              # Remove a VN-tag in packet header. 'mpls_pop_all' takes precedence over 'vn_tag_strip' in EOS.
+              vn_tag_strip: <bool>

+            # VLAN ID or range of VLAN IDs within range 1-4094.
+            allowed_vlan: <str>
+            identity:
+              tag: <str; "dot1q" | "qinq">
+              dot1q_dzgre_source: <str; "policy" | "port">
+              qinq_dzgre_source: <str; "policy inner port" | "port inner policy">

+            # Tool groups for the interface.
+            groups:
+              - <str>

+            # Indices of vlan tags to be removed.
+            # Range: 1-2
+            dot1q_remove_outer_vlan_tag: <str>

         # Multiline EOS CLI rendered directly on the ethernet interface in the final EOS configuration.
         eos_cli: <str>